wp-plugins/responsive-mortgage-calculator/readme.txt

 === Plugin Name ===
 Contributors: liddweaver
-Tags: real estate, realty, mortgage, mortgage calculator, widget, responsive, jquery Requires at least: 3.0.1
+Tags: widget, responsive, jquery
+Requires at least: 3.0.1
 Tested up to: 3.9.2
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple responsive mortgage calculator widget.
+A simple responsive mortgage calculator widget and shortcode.

 == Description ==

-The Responsive Mortgage Calculator is a jQuery widget that's designed to fit easily into any theme, on any device, at any size.
+The Responsive Mortgage Calculator is a jQuery widget and shortcode that's designed to fit easily into any theme, on any device, at any size.
 Just what every "Real Estate Agent on the go" needs.

 __Features__

-The calculator allows your website visitors to estimate their mortgage by entering:
+The calculator allows your website visitors to estimate their mortgage entering:
 * the total cost of the of the home,
 * a down payment amount,
 * an interested rate (fixed rate),